 – If a recipe includes nuts or seeds, it’s going to be loaded with fat.
 Yes, the fat from seeds and nuts is way healthier than, say, bacon grease (sorry piggies!), but add a generous amount of a fatty dressing to your salad, top it with some avocado slices and an additional handful of slivered almonds or toasted pumpkin seeds, and before you know it, you’ll have another calorie bomb on your table.

-Quick and Healthy Oil-Free Salad Dressings
+Quick and Healthy Oil-Free Vegan Salad Dressing Recipes

 The formulas below produce salad dressings that allow the flavors of your salad vegetables shine rather than cover them up and make the whole salad taste like the dressing (think balsamic vinaigrette vs ranch).
 The measurements are approximate, but will yield enough dressings for one large salad shared by 4 people.
 Feel free to adjust the proportions to your taste.